syncfusion-content/winui-docs/winui/Shimmer/Customization.md

 # Customization in WinUI Shimmer

-This section explains how to customize the appearance of the Syncfusion [WinUI Shimmer control](https://www.syncfusion.com/winui-controls/shimmer) (SfShimmer) using various properties.
+This section explains how to customize the appearance of the WinUI Shimmer control using various properties.
 You will learn how to modify the following aspects of the shimmer effect:

 ## Fill